 IMPLEMENTATION QUANTIFIED OBJECTIVES TIME FRAME Go Goal HE-1: Increase Housing Production and Ensure Adequate Land for All Housing Types and Income Levels 1.
-Adequate Sites Monitoring and No Net Loss Continue to maintain sufficient sites to address 12,673 units Update inventory annually as part of the Housing Element Annual Progress Report and assess "no net loss" as projects come forward on Housing Element sites 2.
-Downtown Implementation 4,400 residential units in the Greater Downtown Area by 2040 Adopt Comprehensive Development Code Update and HAP by early 2024; and annually thereafter to identify any additional strategies to address General Plan goals.
-Adopt Comprehensive Development Code Update by end of 2023; annually thereafter identify any additional strategies to address the settlement agreement General Plan goals.
+Idequate Sites Monitoring and No Continue to maintain sufficient sites to address 12,673 units let Loss Update inventory annually as part of the Housing Element Annual Progress Report and assess "no net loss" as projects come forward on Housing Element sites 2.
+Downtown Implementation 4,400 residential units in the Greater Downtown Area by 2040 Adopt Comprehensive Development Code Update and HAP by early 2024; and annually thereafter to identify any additional strategies to address General Plan goals.Adopt Comprehensive Development Code Update by end of 2023; annually thereafter identify any additional strategies to address the settlement- agreement General Plan goals.
 3. Sites Included in Previous Housing Elements 437 residential units on 16 repeat sites identified in Appendix A that don't already allow residential development by right.
-246 residential units on 9 repeat sites that don't already allow residential development by right Update Development Code and, if needed, Land Use Element by December 31, 2026 4.
+246 residential- units on 9 repeat sites that don't already allow residential- development by right Update Development Code and, if needed, Land Use Element by December 31, 2026 4.
 Public Facilities Repair and Replacement 5 public facility/ infrastructure projects Annually 5.
 Housing and Neighborhood Action Plans Permit 1,000 residential units Late 2023 6.
 Accessory Dwelling Units Approve 180 ADUs over the course of the planning period, targeting areas of high opportunity, specifically the following neighborhoods - Brookside/Country Club, Weston Ranch, Eight Mile/Bear Creek, Midtown around the University of the Pacific (between I-5 and "Miracle Mile/Pacific Avenue), western Upper Hammer/Thornton Rd, and eastern Morada/Holman.
 Starting in November 2024, evaluate the consistency of Stockton's ADU regulations with State law and update accordingly.
 Continue to make ADU materials available; evaluate effectiveness of ADU approvals every other year, starting April 2025; and, identify additional site capacity, if needed, by December 2026.
 Apply annually, or as grants are available, for funding to support ADU incentives.
 Starting in November 2024, evaluate the consistency of Stockton's ADU regulations with state law and update accordingly.
-Continue to make ADU materials available; evaluate effectiveness of ADU approvals every other year, starting April 2025; and identify additional site capacity, if needed, by December 2026.
+Continue to make ADU- materials available; evaluate effectiveness of ADU approvals every other year, starting April 2025; and identify additional site capacity, if needed, by December 2026.
+Apply annually for funding to support ADU approvals every other year, starting April 2025; and identify additional site capacity, if needed, by December 2026.
 Apply annually for funding to support ADU incentives.
-7. Infill Strategy 100 extremely lowincome units and 150 other lower income units; funding for 10 brownfield sites minimum Adopt Housing Action Plan by the end of 2023.
+7. Infill Strategy 100 extremely low - income units and 150 other lower income units; funding for 10 brownfield sites minimum Adopt Housing Action Plan by the end of 2023.
 Implement Housing Action Plan strategies by 2025.
 Annually, beginning in 2026, identify any additional strategies needed to address overpayment and reduce displacement risk and implement them within 2 years of identification.